-While turning 18 and heading to college is a major step in its own right, handing in the cap and gown and stepping off campus as an employed adult usher in a host of new considerations.
+While turning 18 and heading to college is a major step in its own right, graduating college and pursuing a career ushers in a host of new considerations.
 In our prior piece about turning 18, we outlined 10 items that provide the basis for launching a young adult’s financial life.
 Below are key items to consider when graduating from college or graduate school and starting a career.
 Of course, everyone’s situation is unique and requires adapting these guidelines as appropriate.

 - Legal Documents.
 Ensure that you have key legal documents in place, such as a health care proxy, durable power of attorney, will, and revocable trust.
 See our “Turning 18” article for details.

 - Budget.
 Prepare a budget for your planned income, spending, and savings.
 Use it to provide a concrete assessment of limitations and set priorities, including the trade-offs across the areas listed below.
 As a forward-looking document, a budget can prove challenging, but at least track spending by category.
 Be sure to include savings as a line item.
 Numerous sample budgets are available on the Internet, if you need a template.

 - Credit History.
 As you might expect, your credit history will impact your ability to borrow money in the future, as well as the interest rate level.
 What is less obvious is that it can impact your employment.
 Prospective employers, especially those in the financial services industry, will often check your credit report during the final stage of the hiring process.

 To develop a good credit history, you need to have a credit account(s) of some kind, such as a credit card, student loan, or auto loan, and subsequently make payments consistent with the terms of the account.
 For credit cards, you will still build your credit even if you pay off the balances every month (which we strongly recommend doing whenever possible), but be careful not to regularly charge close to your available credit line as this can lower your credit rating.
 Using a debit card will not help you build your credit rating.